edchelstephens/docker-for-web-developers/NOTES.md

 - A `node` is like a `VM`, and a `pod` is a container for containers
 - Now with `multiple nodes being managed by a master`, we call that a `cluster`
 - So we can have a cluster of virtual machines, we can scale out, scale in, etc

+# Key Kubernetes Concepts

+## Deployment

+#### - Describe desired steate

+- This allows us to describe the desired state we're after in one of two types of files:

+  - we can use a YAML file, which is the normal one
+  - or even a JSON file

+- So what we'll be doing as we convert from Docker Compose to Kubernetes:
+  - one option would be to basically translate the services in our Docker Compose file that defines the images and the containers that should run into a Kubernetes Deployment file.
+  - Deployment in a nutshell is really saying hey, I need these five containers up and running, and I need them to communicate somehow

+#### - Can be used to replicate pods

+#### - Supports rolling updates and rollbacks

+## Service